Start a Specialised Content Publishing Business in Dubai

 Step 3: Receive initial approval, typically within 3 to 5 working days

-Step 4: Pay licence and registration fees and sign your lease agreement
+Step 4: Pay license and registration fees and sign your lease agreement

-Step 5: Receive your business licence and proceed with visa applications
+Step 5: Receive your business license and proceed with visa applications

 Step 6: Open a corporate bank account and commence operations